 Completing his graduate education in December 2007, he worked as a Visiting Assistant Professor at Radford University in Radford, Virginia and at Virginia Tech in Blacksburg, Virginia before moving back to Clemson to work as a freelance consultant.

-Hired by Nicholls as a Visiting Instructor after the abrupt departure of two faculty members, Dr. Davis was hired as a permanent faculty member beginning in August of 2011.
+Initially hired by Nicholls as a Visiting Instructor, Dr. Davis was hired as a permanent faculty member beginning in August of 2011.
 Being from the Lowcountry of South Carolina, he has an affinity for the Thibodaux area, with a particular appreciation of hurricanes, mosquitoes, and humid nights.

 Dr. Davis’s “teaching philosophy”:

 I studied under many great professors over the years, but it was actually at a tailgating event on Bobby McCormick’s front porch where I discovered that we are not teachers, but facilitators of learning.

 It takes substantial hubris to believe one is the keeper of knowledge, to inject into minds reasoning and understanding as if they are skills to be mastered.
 This is the problem of secondary education—high schools specifically.
 The college educator can only hope to introduce some subset of an academic field.
 We hope that students have the curiosity, ability, and willingness to expand upon it—or abandon the field and move on.
 The choice is theirs, not ours.
 Secondary education often treats learning as a set of bulleted goals, failing to convey that academic fields are boundless because of limitless knowledge and interpretation.

 It is our role as facilitators of learning to infuse economic theory with day-to-day applications and thereby introduce students to marginal reasoning.
 As I have spent the last few years lecturing on economics to students of diverse backgrounds—many were not in business majors—I have made it my mission to introduce students to the applications, as well as the implications, of economic reasoning.